-Category E (Capital Yields) – Cryptocurrencies do not fall into this category because the earnings come from selling the a rights of ownership over the currency, not from capital application (similar applications here are interests you get from the ).
+Category E (Capital Yields) – Cryptocurrencies do not fall into this category because the earnings come from selling the rights of ownership over the currency, not from capital application (similar applications here are interests you get from them).

-An interesting discussion is to understand if you earn interests from investments in platforms like blockfi , where you deposit your bitcoins and you earn a yield on it, if they are, or are not taxed as “E” Type.
+An interesting discussion is to understand if you earn interest from investments in platforms like blockfi, where you deposit your bitcoins, and you earn a yield on it, if they are, or are not taxed as “E” Type.

 Category B (Self-Employed Worker) – However, if cryptocurrency trading is your main activity, either because it’s your i) recurring activity with the objective to generate ii) profits, you should open a professional activity and pay taxes on your profits.

-A small note about profits tax (Corporate tax): If you hold your crypto on your Portuguese company, all the gains from cryptocurrency trading are taxed as any other profit the company had.
+A small note about profits tax (Corporate tax): If you hold your crypto on your Portuguese company, all the gains from cryptocurrency trading are taxed as any other company profit.

 Value Added Tax ( “VAT” )

-On other hand, there were doubts if cryptocurrencies like Bitcoin, Ethereum, and so on, were liable to VAT when we sell/buy it.
+On the other hand, there were doubts if cryptocurrencies like Bitcoin, Ethereum, and so on were liable to VAT when we sell/buy it.

 *1 content from the blog: https://3commas.io/blog/cryptocurrency-taxes-guide , where you can find information on crypto taxation regarding other countries.